Chel Diokno: Early life and education

 Jose Manuel Tadeo Icasiano Diokno was born on February 23, 1961, in Pasay, Rizal.
-He was the eighth of ten children to human rights lawyer Jose W. Diokno, who later serve as a senator, and activist Carmen Icasiano.
+He was the eighth of ten children to human rights lawyer Jose W. Diokno, who later served as a senator, and activist Carmen Icasiano.
 He is the great-grandson of Ananías Diokno, a leader of the Visayans during the Philippine–American War, and the grandson of Ramón Diokno, a nationalist who served as Senator and Supreme Court Associate Justice.
 His sister, Maris Diokno, went on to serve as a senior administrator in the University of the Philippines system and chairperson of the National Historical Commission of the Philippines (NHCP).

 Diokno completed his elementary and secondary education at La Salle Green Hills in Mandaluyong.
 As a student, he was the student council leader and a member of the varsity basketball team.
 He developed an interest in cycling and aikido, where he earned a black belt.

 In 1982, Diokno earned a Bachelor of Arts degree in philosophy from the University of the Philippines Diliman.
 He studied law at the University of the Philippines College of Law for one year before transferring to Northern Illinois University (NIU) in the United States, where he graduated magna cum laude with a Juris Doctor in 1986.
 He passed the bar examination in Illinois in 1987.
 After his father's death, he returned to the Philippines and passed the Philippine Bar Examination in 1988, beginning his law practice the following year.